Countable approximation of topological $G$-manifolds, III: arbitrary Lie groups $G$: Abstract

 \section{Abstract}

 The Hilbert--Smith conjecture states, for any connected topological manifold $M$, any locally compact subgroup of $\Homeo(M)$ is a Lie group.
 We generalize basic results of Segal--Kosniowski--tomDieck (\ref{prop:tomDieck}), James--Segal (\ref{cor:JamesSegal}), G~Bredon (\ref{cor:transtoral}), Jaworowski--Antonyan \emph{et al.}~(\ref{thm:criterion}), and E~Elfving (\ref{cor:main}).
 The last is our main result: for any Lie group $G$, any Palais-proper topological $G$-manifold has the $G$-homotopy type of a countable proper $G$-CW complex.
-Along the way, we verify an $n$-classifying space for principal $G$-bundles (\ref{thm:classify}) and that $G$ has only countably many compact subgroups up to conjugacy~(\ref{cor:ccc}).
+Along the way, we verify an $n$-classifying space for principal $G$-bundles (\ref{thm:classify}).